OE-FET/pyqt-labutils/README.md

 # pyqt-labutils

-pyqt-labutils provides widgets for common use cases in scientific Guis.
-This includes a LED status widgets, scientific spin boxes that work with units and prefixes (e.g., "µV") and a widget to enter a list of numbers, for instance for points in a sweep.
+pyqt-labutils provides widgets for common use cases in scientific GUIs.
+This includes a LED widgets, scientific spin boxes that work with units and prefixes (e.g., "µV") and a widget to enter a list of numbers, for instance for points in a measurement sweep.

 Examples of how the widgets appear in a GUI can be found in [keithleygui](https://github.com/OE-FET/keithleygui):